-I Found Trump Fan Nicole Mincey and She’s Not a Bot
+I Found Nicole Mincey, Trump’s Biggest Twitter Fan.
+She Isn’t a Bot, But She Has a Ton of Secrets.

 That’s why she and Lorraine and William had a big falling out.
 They started using Nicole’s identity, and college address, for ProTrump45 business, she claimed.

-“They altered the spelling of my last name so it would be hard of me to find it,” she said.
+“They altered the spelling of my last name so it would be hard for me to find it,” she said.
 “I’m very angry at them because I told them to stop using my identity before.
 They would temporarily stop and then start back up again.
 This isn’t my first time telling them to stop.
 They wrote articles about a fake identity that doesn’t exist.”

 Nicole said she got a call from the dean at her college saying someone in her name was using the college’s mailing address for business purposes.
-(I called St. Peters’ Dean Scott Stoddart, but he didn’t pick up.)
+(I called St. Peters Dean Scott Stoddart, but he didn’t pick up.)

 “When I Googled ProTrump45, I dropped out of the group.
-I saw they were using my name without my permission (on Twitter).
+I saw they were using my name without my permission [on Twitter].
 When I told them to to take my name off, they did,” she said.

 She said she stopped working for ProTrump45 in early June.
 “It does make perfect sense, marketing-wise why they would do that.
 I was talking to someone who said, ‘You’re black, so they took the opportunity there.’”